 Students should plan to complete general chemistry, organic chemistry, physics, general biology, and anatomy and physiology by the close of the junior year.
-Other courses recommended for completion by this time are genetics, animal physiology, histology, comparative anatomy, ecology and microbiology.
+Other courses recommended for completion by this time are genetics, animal physiology, histology, comparative anatomy, ecology, microbiology, statistics, and precalculus.